Our people are not only committed to their work and each other, but to our community.

 For the fourth straight year, the Puget Sound Business Journal honored PPM in 2021 with its Corporate Citizenship award for our philanthropic and community service work.
 As a company, we have committed to donating 1% of total revenues to non-profit organizations serving the communities where we work across the nation.

-Since our founding, we’ve contributed nearly $835,000 to more than 100 non-profits in our communities.
+Since our founding, we’ve contributed more than $1.06 million to nearly 120 non-profits in our communities.

 Every member of our team is encouraged to donate a week of paid time per year to community service.

 Because if we are to truly reimagine the potential of people, it needs to start in our own backyard with others who are committed to making a difference.